-Memory foam’s viscosity reduces with higher temperature.
-Viscosity is when memory foam becomes more flexible as the temperature rises.
-It will feel softer after resting on them for a while since it will absorb the body’s heat.
+Memory foam’s viscosity reduces with higher temperature, essentially becoming more flexible as the temperature rises.
+It will soften the longer you lay on it, since it absorbs your body’s heat.

-You may wonder why memory foam is called “memory foam”.
-Once you apply pressure to the memory foam, it contours to your body curves.
-Once you remove the pressure, it remembers your body form for 5 to 10 seconds.
-It slowly returns to its shape only once pressure is released, hence the name” memory”.
-This phenomenon is known as hysteresis, the time lag between when the force is removed and when the memory foam returns to its original shape.
+Once you apply pressure to the foam, it moulds to the shape of your body.
+Once you remove the pressure, it remembers your body form for 5 to 10 seconds and slowly returns back to its original shape only once pressure is released.
+This phenomenon is known as hysteresis, the time lag between when the force is removed and when the mattress returns to its original shape.

-Memory foam mattresses have different constructions depending on the manufacturer.
+Memory foam comes in different constructions, depending on the manufacturer.
 However, all memory foam mattresses follow a similar structure.
 There are three parts to this: the comfort layer, transition layer, and mattress core.

-- Comfort Layer: The uppermost section of the mattress contains the memory foam layer and is used for cushioning.
+The uppermost section of the mattress contains the memory foam layer and is used for cushioning.
 Its thickness and layer count depends on the manufacturer’s design.
-Some designs would have two to three layers for the comfort layer and may include classic memory foam, gel-infused foam, memory foam with air channels, or latex foam.
+Some models may have two to three layers for the comfort layer and may include traditional memory foam, gel-infused foam, or latex foam.

-Since a memory foam mattress can get hot whilst sleeping, new technology has allowed more permeable foams to promote airflow.
-There are even gel-infused foams (what is a gel mattress?) that help to keep you cool at night.
+Since a memory foam mattress can get hot whilst sleeping, new technology has allowed more permeable mattress materials to promote airflow.
+The two most popular types are gel memory foam and traditional memory foam, where gel-infused foams keep you cooler at night.

-- Transition Layer: This mattress section comprises one or more foam layers that serve as a transition between the core and comfort layers.
-They’re a little firmer than the foam in the comfort levels, and they aid in reducing heat away from the comfort layer by using cooler materials like permeable foams.
+This mattress section comprises one or more foam layers that serve as a transition between the core and comfort layers.
+They’re a little firmer than the foam in the comfort levels, and they aid in heat dispersal from the comfort layer by using cooler materials like permeable foams.

-- Core: This is the base of the mattress and is usually made out of significantly firmer foam and is the thickest layer by far.
+This is the base of the mattress, is usually made out of significantly firmer foam, and is the thickest layer by far.
 It gives stability and support to the mattress.

 Related Read: How To Keep Cool On A Memory Foam Mattress?